json-api/json-api/format/index.md

 An error object **MAY** have the following members:

-* `id`: A unique identifier for this particular occurrence of the problem.
+* `id`: a unique identifier for this particular occurrence of the problem.
-* `links`: A [links object][links] containing the following members:
+* `links`: a [links object][links] containing the following members:
   * `about`: a [link][links] that leads to further details about this particular occurrence of the problem.
-* `status`: The HTTP status code applicable to this problem, expressed as a string value.
+* `status`: the HTTP status code applicable to this problem, expressed as a string value.
-* `code`: An application-specific error code, expressed as a string value.
+* `code`: an application-specific error code, expressed as a string value.
-* `title`: A short, human-readable summary of the problem.
-It **SHOULD NOT** change from occurrence to occurrence of the problem, except for purposes of localization.
+* `title`: a short, human-readable summary of the problem that **SHOULD NOT** change from occurrence to occurrence of the problem, except for purposes of localization.
-* `detail`: A human-readable explanation specific to this occurrence of the problem.
+* `detail`: a human-readable explanation specific to this occurrence of the problem.
-* `source`: An object containing references to the source of the error, optionally including any of the following members:
+* `source`: an object containing references to the source of the error, optionally including any of the following members:
-  * `pointer`: A JSON Pointer [[RFC6901](https://tools.ietf.org/html/rfc6901)] to the associated entity in the request document [e.g. `/data` for a primary data object, or `/data/attributes/title` for a specific attribute].
+  * `pointer`: a JSON Pointer [[RFC6901](https://tools.ietf.org/html/rfc6901)]
+    to the associated entity in the request document [e.g. `/data` for a primary data object, or `/data/attributes/title` for a specific attribute].
-  * `parameter`: An optional string indicating which query parameter caused the error.
+  * `parameter`: an optional string indicating which query parameter caused the error.
 * `meta`: a [meta] object containing non-standard meta-information about the error.